MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

    :::image type="content" source="media/delete-project/delete-multiple-projects.png" alt-text="In Organization settings, select Projects, check each project, delete":::

-4. Confirm deletion by entering the project name, and then select **Delete** in the popup screen.
+4. Confirm deletion by entering the organization name (in this example the organization and project have the same name), and then select **Delete** in the popup screen.

     ![popup confirmation delete project screen](media/delete-project/confirm-delete-project.png)